-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lawrenceville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lawrenceville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lawrenceville who work in healthcare suport services (12.60%), office and administrative support (11.76%), and management occupations (9.95%).
+Unlike some cities, Lawrenceville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lawrenceville are a mix of both white- and blue-collar jobs.
+Overall, Lawrenceville is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Lawrenceville who work in office and administrative support (11.68%), healthcare (10.10%), and healthcare suport services (9.97%).

 Being a small city, Lawrenceville does not have a public transit system used by locals to get to and from work.

-The per capita income in Lawrenceville in 2010 was $16,197, which is low income relative to Illinois and the nation.
-This equates to an annual income of $64,788 for a family of four.
+The per capita income in Lawrenceville in 2010 was $18,473, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,892 for a family of four.

-Lawrenceville is a somewhat ethnically-diverse city.
 The people who call Lawrenceville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lawrenceville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lawrenceville include Irish, English, French , and Polish.
+The greatest number of Lawrenceville residents report their race to be White, followed by Native American.
+Important ancestries of people in Lawrenceville include Irish, English, French , and Dutch.